khoya1/springbok/README.md

 ## License

-This project was created as a learning exercise.
-Feel free to use and adapt it.
+This project was created as a learning exercise at HAW Hamburg University.